ets-labs/python-dependency-injector/docs/tutorials/flask.rst

 What's next?

-- Look at the other tutorials :ref:`tutorials`.
+- Look at the other :ref:`tutorials`.
 - Know more about the :ref:`providers`.
 - Go to the :ref:`contents`.